Heat Detector vs Smoke Detector – Which One Should You Install?

 When it comes down to choosing between heat and smoke detectors, think about where youโ€™re installing them.
 In most cases, smoke detectors offer more comprehensive protection because they catch fires in their earliest stages.

-But in areas where false alarms are commonโ€”like the kitchen or garageโ€”a heat detector can save you from a lot of hassle while still keeping you safe.
+In areas where false alarms are commonโ€”like the kitchen or garageโ€”a heat detector can save you from a lot of hassle while still keeping you safe.
 For the ultimate safety setup, itโ€™s a good idea to use both.
-Also consider using or hiding a camera in your house.
+Also, consider using or hiding a camera in your house.
 In that way, you always know what is going on inside your house, and it can also keep burglars away from your home.

 Put smoke detectors in living areas and bedrooms, where early detection is critical.
 And install heat detectors in the kitchen, attic, garage, or other non-living spaces where false alarms are more likely.